-- •Identify further business partners to enter into Primary Authority Partnerships, and grow existing ones. - •Continue through attendance at the West Midlands Health and Safety Liaison Group to share best practice with local colleagues and partcipate in relevant intervention work. - Work with local and multisite businesses and the HSE through attendance at events or partnership work
+- Continue to work with our primary authority partners on areas of health and safety and consider new partnerships over the coming year where appropriate. - •Continue through attendance at the West Midlands Health and Safety Liaison Group, Midlands Health and Safety Regulators Group and West Midlands Work Related Deaths Liaison Committee to share best practice with local colleagues and partcipate in relevant intervention work. - Work with local and multisite businesses and the HSE through attendance at events or partnership work